mgcooper/icemodel/README.md

 These are wired by the single central function `icemodel.dependencies`, which the test bootstrap calls automatically.
-It resolves each repo root in this order, and is a clean no-op when a dependency is already on the path or absent:
+It resolves each repo root in this order, and it changes nothing when a dependency is already on the path or
+absent:

 1. A dependency-specific environment variable:
    `ICEMODEL_EXACTREMAP`, `ICEMODEL_ACTIVELAYER`, `ICEMODEL_MATFUNCLIB`.